Welcome to LookChem.com Sign In|Join Free

 Description

-Eucalyptus oil is the generic name for distilled oil from the leaf of Eucalyptus, a genus of the plant family Myrtaceae native to Australia and cultivated worldwide.
-Eucalyptus oil has a history of wide application, as a pharmaceutical, antiseptic, repellent, flavoring, fragrance and industrial uses.
-The leaves of selected Eucalyptus species are steam distilled to extract eucalyptus oil.
+Eucalyptus oil, also known as cineole-based oil, is a distilled oil extracted from the leaves of Eucalyptus, a genus of the plant family Myrtaceae native to Australia and cultivated worldwide.
+It has a long history of wide application, including pharmaceutical, antiseptic, repellent, flavoring, fragrance, and industrial uses.

 History